 - I had to overcome objections.
 So I explained how these engines were just as safe -you could land with just one functioning.

-- I had to remember that people would be buying it.
-So I went about appealing to human emotions.
+- I had to remember people would be buying it.
+So I appealed to human emotions.

-- I had to remember that there would be many decision-makers.
-So I bore that in mind in my copy.
+- I had to remember there would be many decision-makers.
+So I bore that in mind.

 - I had to remember decisions on expensive purchases take a long time.
 You don't get up one morning and say "I think I'll buy an Airbus".
 So I didn't say "buy now while stocks last".